AaltoSciComp/scicomp-docs/rse/become-a-rse.rst

 To develop these skills, try:

 - Get at least minimally comfortable with the command line.
-- Use version control the best method possible for your project.
+- Use version control (at the right level for your project).
+Can you make your project a bit more professional and level up your version control?
 - Add a command line interface to a code.
 - Make a modular, reusable code.
 - Add automated tests, continuous integration.